banflam/from-afar/README.md

         - Someone has sent a letter to the user (who has sent it and from where)
         - Letter delivered (who has sent it and from where)

+NOTES:

+Missing confirmation button for saving profile -- similar to the letter sent successfully message.

 +++++++++++++++++++++++++++++++++++++++

 Basic Idea: be penpals online, delay included.